-The Middle East witnessed more momentous events in the post-World War II period than any other region of the world.
+- The Middle East witnessed more momentous events in the post-World War II period than any other region of the world.
 Study of U.S. foreign policy covers U.S.-Middle East relations during the Cold War.
-The major topics targeted include: the rebirth of Israel, C.I.A. covert action in Iran.
-Arab-Israeli conflict.
-Lebanese civil war and the rise of Islamic fundamentalist groups.
+The major topics targeted include: the rebirth of Israel, C.I.A. covert action in Iran, Arab-Israeli conflict, Lebanese civil war and the rise of Islamic fundamentalist groups.
 American public opinion and the issues of ideology, religion, oil and mass media receive significant treatment.
-Prerequisites: 3 credit hours in HIST.
+Prerequisite: 3 credit hours in HIST.

-HIST 376 (3) History of the Arab-Israeli Conflict
+HIST 376 (3) Israel and the Muslim World

-Surveys the development of what is commonly referred to as the "Arab-Israeli Conflict."
-It examines modern Palestine, the rebirth of Israel in 1948, the Arab-Israeli wars and ongoing acts of violence, including the dramatic events of recent years involving Palestinians.
+- Surveys the history of the modern Arab-Israeli conflict.
+Topics covered include Ottoman and post-World War I Palestine, the establishment of the State of Israel in 1948, the Arab-Israeli wars, and the nature and extent of ongoing strife in the Middle East.
 Prerequisite: 3 credit hours in HIST.

-HIST 382 (3) Evangelicalism: 1900 to the Present
+HIST 382 (3) Global Evangelicalism since 1900

-- Examines the American Christians who upheld the fundamentals of conservative theology in the face of challenges from modernity, science, liberal Protestantism, and secularism.
+Examines the history of those Christians around the world who espoused traditional, historic Protestant Christianity in the context of twentiethcentury modernity and its attendant scientific, liberal, and secular challenges.
 Prerequisite: 3 credit hours in HIST.
-Exclusion: HIST 284.